My Own Words: Synopsis

 Bader Ginsburg writes the preface to the book, with Hartnett and Williams contextualizing "each part of the sections, which include law review articles, speeches, briefs and dissents."
 Many topics are covered in My Own Words, including Bader Ginsburg's life as a Jewish woman, gender equality, the Supreme Court, and interpreting the U.S. Constitution.
 One chapter consists of excerpts from Derrick Wang's opera Scalia/Ginsburg, with forewords by Ginsburg and Justice Antonin Scalia.

 One of the treatises in the book is the speech she gave when accepting the position of Supreme Court Justice.
 Another is a writing on why the United States needs the Equal Rights Amendment.

 Bader Ginsburg also recalls her relationship with Sandra Day O'Connor and Antonin Scalia.
-Of Scalia, she stated, "some very good people have some very bad ideas."
+The book quotes Scalia when he was asked of his friendship with Ginsburg, "some very good people have some very bad ideas."
 Of O'Connor, Bader Ginsburg said the justice would "waste no time on anger, regret or resentment, just get the job done."